 It involves an easy and simple process to host a screening event in your local community.
 HNCA provides the materials and the screening sites organize the staff and volunteers.
 The Commission on Cancer has indicated that hosting an OHANCAW® screening will help during its accreditation process as an OHANCAW® screening serves as a community event.

-The kick-off for Early Registration for our OHANCAW® Screening Sites begins today!
+Be sure to register for the 2017 OHANCAW® today!
 To register your screening site and receive free educational materials for your OHANCAW® screening, click here.

 Thank you to all partners and screening sites who have hosted OHANCAW® screening and awareness events.
-HNCA looks forward to working with all of you in 2017.
+HNCA looks forward to working with all of you again this year.

 HPV Vaccinations Can Help Prevent oral, Head and Neck Cancers